Planning your Trip

 I longingly remember the days I could fly from New York to Europe for $600 nonstop in peak season.
 While there are lots of deals out there, particularly if you don't mind changing planes in the middle of the night, they are scarce.
 Resources:

-- Recently, I flew Aer Lingus from New York to Amsterdam via Dublin, for just under $800 roundtrip in summer time (versus $1500 to fly nonstop).
+Recently, I flew Aer Lingus from New York to Amsterdam via Dublin, for just under $800 roundtrip in summertime (versus $1500 to fly nonstop).
 Was it a little more stressful having connections to make?
 Yes.
 Was it worth the savings?
 Yes.
 The connections for our trip were fairly smooth, the Aer Lingus flight attendants were friendly, and on the way back to the U.S., travelers clear immigration and customs in Dublin!
 This means that you arrive back to JFK just as you would from a domestic trip, and avoid long lines just when you are at your most exhausted point.
-Caveats: (1) You can't use your Known Traveler Number through TSA Pre-check when flying Aer Lingus, or most other airlines for that matter.
-Only airlines that have agreements with TSA participate in the program; and (2) I learned when I returned home that I my request for partner frequent flyer miles on United was rejected.
-Apparently, I had booked a fare class that disqualified me for mileage credit.
-This information was not clearly disclosed at the time of booking.
+Caveats: (1) At the time of my travel, Aer Lingus did not participate with TSA Pre-Check.
+Check before you book if this is important to you; and (2) I learned when I returned home that my request for partner frequent flyer miles on United was rejected.
+Read the fine print on your fare class if mileage credit is important to you.

-- Use your miles.
+Use your miles.
 This is becoming more and more difficult to do, particularly if you have a family, want non-stops, are traveling in peak season, or have a pulse.
 Personally, I find Delta miles easier to redeem than American or United, which often require two airplane changes unless I want to leave at 1:00 am.
 To earn miles, I have a Starwood American Express card, which allows me to redeem on multiple airlines, and often at a ratio of better than 1:1.
 I have also applied for new cards that offer the first year without a fee and lots of miles, deposited the miles, and canceled the cards before the annual fee kicks in.
 While this may affect your credit rating, my understanding is that any effect is short-term.
+My Delta American Express card allows me to board the plane earlier and earn miles for flights.

-- Search, search and search.
-I use kayak.com and google.com/flights to find fares, and normally book directly on the airline website so that if I need to make changes later on, I am dealing directly with the airline rather than a third party travel company.
-There are all sorts of opinions about finding low fares based on the day or time you search, but I think starting as early as possible and tracking the fares often (daily, even), is your best bet.
-I also find that airfares rarely go down, and usually go up, the longer I wait to book, but of course that isn’t always the case.
+I use google.com/flights to find fares, and normally book directly on the airline website so that if I need to make changes later on, I am dealing directly with the airline rather than a third-party travel company.
+There are all sorts of opinions about finding low fares based on the day or time you search, but I think starting as early as possible is your best bet.
+I find that airfares rarely go down, and usually go up, the longer I wait to book, but of course, that isn’t always the case.
+It also seems that the more I check a route on google flights, the more the fare rises, so I try not to check too often before booking.

 Train tickets in Europe